Acsigen/sysadmin-playground/Linux/WireGuard.md

 * Server VPN IPs: ```10.0.0.1, fc00:1```
 * Client VPN IPs: ```10.0.0.2, fc00::2```

+This configuration will route the entire traffic of the client through the VPN but I have added some comments in the configuration guide on how to route only some classes.

 ## Server Configuration

 Install wireguard package according to your OS distribution.